The goal of the ideation process isn’t lots of ideas

 Companies that use the ideas-first model are trying to figure out which of the hundreds of ideas they have generated significantly address their customers’ unmet needs in attractive markets.
 But in nearly all companies, managers don’t even agree on what a customer need is, let alone all the unmet needs in the markets the ideas are addressing.
 So how can they effectively determine which ideas to pursue?
 They can’t.
 And this is the problem.

 As a result, companies pursue, develop, and refine ideas they find intuitively appealing, and along the way they try to figure out if those ideas address unmet needs in attractive markets.
 In the end, they find that most ideas do not.
 These ideation techniques waste time, money, and resources.

 You don’t brainstorm innovations; you construct them

 Our ideation process works because it is built around knowing all the customers’ needs, and which are unmet, in advance of the ideation process.
 We have discovered that customers consider between 50 and 150 metrics when assessing how well a product or service enables them to successfully execute any job.
 These metrics (or desired outcomes) are the customer’s needs and the power behind our innovation process, Outcome-Driven Innovation (ODI).

 Prior to ideation, we use quantitative research methods to capture and prioritize all the customers’ needs.
 Those same methods also point out what customer, job-to-be-done, segment, and price the idea has to address.
 No other ideation process makes this possible.
 With the right information in hand, we can construct a big idea, because success comes from knowing, not guessing.
-We invite you to schedule a Jobs-To-Be-Done Ideation Day with the pioneers of jobs-to-be-done theory.
-Learn more about our innovation consulting services.
+We invite you to schedule a Jobs-To-Be-Done Workshop with the pioneers of jobs-to-be-done theory.
+Learn more about our growth strategy consulting services.